mayaanne/foundations/week-2/html-css-blog-template-setup.md

 - Link your css file to your HTML file

 ## Summary
-This week is about building your blog using HTML and CSS while honing your GitHub and command line skills.
+This Sprint is about building your blog using HTML and CSS while honing your GitHub and command line skills.
 You'll be learning HTML and CSS through online resources and applying what you learn to your own blog website.

 ## Exploration and Application